protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 ### Importing Definitions {#importing}

-In the above example, the `Result` message type is defined in the same file as `SearchResponse` – what if the message type you want to use as a field type is already defined in another `.proto` file?
+In the earlier example, the `Result` message type is defined in the same file as `SearchResponse` – what if the message type you want to use as a field type is already defined in another `.proto` file?